 There will also be a wide range of food and drink on offer from local producers and a bar run by Loch Lomond Brewery.
 Performances will take place throughout the day in various locations around Balloch, with Moss O’ Balloch hosting the main festival activity, followed by entertainment and special offers in local bars and restaurants in the evening.

 The official mascot of the Glasgow 2018 European Championships, Bonnie the Seal will be making a special appearance at 3pm to give her seal of approval to the event.
 Bonnie will also be making a splash and saying hello to spectators at the Open Water Swimming on Thursday 9th August and Sunday 12th August.

 Gordon Watson, Chief Executive of Loch Lomond & The Trossachs National Park said: “Being selected to host the Open Water Swimming competition at the inaugural European Championships is a huge boost for the local area and a fantastic opportunity to showcase everything Loch Lomond and the wider National Park has to offer to a worldwide audience.

 “The festival will celebrate the work of local community groups and encourage spectators to spend more time in Balloch, boosting the local economy.
 It will be a fun filled day for the whole family with plenty to see and do and we look forward to welcoming visitors and competitors from near and far to what will undoubtedly be an exciting few days of events.”

 There will be no dedicated event parking so the most convenient way to get to both the open water swimming championships and the Festival is via public transport.
 Trains run from Glasgow Queen Street direct to Balloch every half an hour.
 It’s then just a short walk to both the championships site and the Festival.

-For full details about the open water swimming championships click here
+Find out full details about the open water swimming championships.

-For more information about Festival 2018: Balloch Loch Lomond, including the full programme, please click here.
+Find out more information about Festival 2018: Balloch Loch Lomond, including the full programme.